Treblle/treblle-utils/README.md

 # treblle-utils

-`treblle-utils` exposes common method(utils), that is needed to build JavaScript SDKs for Treblle.
+`treblle-utils` exposes common methods(utils), that is needed to build JavaScript SDKs for Treblle.

 ## Installation